mkbaldwin/notes-public/pluralsight/cloud/aws-ccp_2_aws-core-services.md

   * DNS Service
   * Global Service (no region selection)
   * Highly Available
-  * Global resource routing - route to closest server
+  * Global resource routing - route to the closest server
   * DNS changes are not instantaneous - takes time to propagate
   * Route 53 High Availability:
     * Can configure to have failover to route to a different server automatically if a server goes down